spencerahill/clim-change-course_2025/chapters/glossary.md

   (This is by far the most common outcome within Earth's atmosphere.
 Generally $>95\%$ of the atmosphere by mass consists of N$_2$ and O$_2$ molecules, which are almost completely inert and as such do not interact with either {term}`shortwave radiation` or {term}`longwave radiation`.)

+tropical cyclone
+  An intense, rotating storm that forms in the `term`{tropics} over warm ocean waters and that features a calm central {term}`eye`, a surrounding {term}`eyewall` with the most intense rainfall and winds, and a broader region of spiraling clouds, high winds, and rainfall.

+  For North America, these are more popularly known as {term}`hurricane`s.
+For East Asia, they are more popularly known as {term}`typhoon`.

+tropics
+  The portion of Earth near the equator that, generally, is warm and moist, due to the high {term}`insolation` it receives compared to higher latitudes.

+  Another important feature of the tropics is that the {term}`Coriolis parameter` is small there,

+  There are no catch-all, exact boundaries of the Tropics, but commonly used definitions.

+  The rest of the Earth, i.e. the part that is not the Tropics, is the {term}`extratropics`.

+  Sometimes we distinguish between the *deep tropics*, roughly 15$^\circ$S-15$^\circ$N, which is the wettest part, from the {term}`subtropics`, roughly 15-30$^\circ$S and 15-30$^\circ$N, which is drier.

 tropopause
   The boundary between the {term}`troposphere` and {term}`stratosphere`.
 Typically around 10-15 km, with the higher values generally in the tropics and lower values in the extratropics.